Describe your current role

 Who should become a structural engineer working in the humanitarian or development sectors?

-Trained structural engineers with integrity, an open mind and are comfortable to work in situations or places where there are no regulations or standards.
+Trained structural engineers with integrity, an open mind and who are comfortable to work in situations or places where there are no regulations or standards.
 A person with flexibility and appreciation for working with peoples, cultures and materials that can be quite different from the more professional setting.

 How is membership of the Institution relevant and useful to your work in international development or humanitarian work?